How to Repot a Cactus Plant (An Easy Step-by-Step Guide)

 Cacti need a soil that drains well, so don’t use regular potting soil or garden soil.

-The best potting mix type is a cactus soil mix, or you can make your own by mixing one part potting soil, one part coarse sand, and one part perlite.
+The best potting mix type is a succulent and cactus mix, or you can make your own by mixing one part potting soil, one part coarse sand, and one part perlite.

 3. Remove the Cactus from the Current Pot